fluxninja/aperture/docs/content/tutorials/tutorials.md

 ## Signal Processing

-We’ll build a circuit that baselines a latency metric in order to detect overloads.
+We’ll build a circuit that baselines a latency metric to detect overloads.
 This basic circuit can be extended further to send an Alert or take a corrective action.

 - [Writing Policy for Detecting Overload](./signal-processing/detecting-overload.md)